 We are officially midway through the year!
 This is a great time to pause and review your financial state.

 If you have lots of debt, consider consolidation.
 When you consolidate you combine multiple loans into a single debt with one monthly payment.
-As a result, you take high-interest debt, like credit cards or student loans, and bundle them into a loan that typically carries a lower interest rate.
+As a result, you may take high-interest debt, like credit cards or student loans, and bundle them into a loan that typically carries a lower interest rate.
 So, not only does debt consolidation simplify your monthly budget it could save you thousands of dollars in interest charges.
-Need assistance with this?
-To find a daily money manager near you to click HERE.
+Do you need assistance with this?
+Find a daily money manager near you to help.